No description

 GitLab CI Integration MutatingAdmissionWebhook for GitLab Runner sidecar injection

-Energy Calculation TEADS power model, FfE carbon API, hardware profiling
+Energy Calculation TEADS power model, Energy Charts real-time data, hardware profiling

 Energy Impact Design Energy PoC design document and scoring model